newrelic/nri-flex/docs/wiki/workshop/setup_prerequisites.md

-## Setup and Prerequisites
+## Prerequisites and setup

-> ⚠️ **Notice** ⚠️: the following documents may contain some deprecated functionalities that are still provided for backwards compatibility.
+> ⚠️ **Notice**: the following documents may contain deprecated functionalities that are still provided for backwards compatibility.
 However, an updated version of this document is in progress.

 ## Web Server for Chrome
 * Install [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en)